Now that phase 2 has already started, we are looking forward to phase 3 because we can’t wait to get back to our normal life.

 This is a great place to buy fruits and organic products.
 We buy from here regularly because our family eats fruits about 2 -3 times a day.
 So their bulk purchase selection of fruits is worth it for our family of 7.

-Pros: Great discount on bulk purchase.
+Pros: Great discount on bulk purchases.

 They deliver their items in a big reusable cooler bag which you can return to the driver on your next order.